jeanpierobom/jeanpierobom.github.io/_posts/2019-01-18-project-a-initial-setup.md

 categories: [project-a]
 ---

 During this week I have been working to setup the basic structure of the project.
-I was able to complete the steps described below:
+I was able to complete the steps listed below:

 * Installation of Android Studio and React Native
 * Generated the project folder by using the react-native command line tool